Chile Cuts Fuel Prices a Fourth Week. Most of March Still Bites

 How much do Chile fuel prices fall this week?

-From Thursday the ninth of July, ninety-three octane petrol drops by a hundred pesos a litre and ninety-seven octane by just under that, while diesel falls a hundred and fifty-five pesos and vehicle gas by twenty-two.
-Kerosene stays where it is.
+From Thursday the ninth of July, ninety-three octane petrol drops by a hundred pesos a litre and ninety-seven octane by just under that.
+Diesel falls a hundred and fifty-five pesos and vehicle gas by twenty-two, while kerosene stays where it is.

 Have prices returned to their level before March?

-No. After four straight weekly cuts, petrol must still fall by roughly another two hundred pesos a litre and diesel by about two hundred and thirty to reach the level of the twenty-sixth of March, before the government loosened the fuel-price smoothing mechanism.
+No. After four straight weekly cuts, petrol must still fall by roughly another two hundred pesos a litre and diesel by about two hundred and thirty.
+That would return them to the level of the twenty-sixth of March, before the government loosened the fuel-price smoothing mechanism.

 Does ENAP decide what I pay at the pump?